staehle/phuntainer/README.md

     --restart=unless-stopped \
     -p 80:80 \
     -p 443:443 \
+    -p 22:22 \
+    -e PUID=1000 \
-    -v ${HOST_STORAGE_PATH}/local.json:/phabricator/conf/local/local.json \
+    -e USERNAME=git \
-    -v ${HOST_STORAGE_PATH}/extensions:/phabricator/src/extensions \
+    -v ${HOST_STORAGE_PATH}/config:/config \
     -v ${HOST_STORAGE_PATH}/repodata:/var/repo \
     staehle/phuntainer:latest
 ```

-### Phuntainer Environment Variable Configuration

-`DO_NOT_UPGRADE_ON_BOOT`: If set to any value, will **skip** the upgrading process for Phabricator and dependencies on container start.

 ## Phabricator Configuration

 Hey, you should follow this guide after starting Phuntainer: [Official Phabricator User Documentation](https://secure.phabricator.com/book/phabricator/)

 Sometimes, you'll need to run some './bin/config' commands from outside the Web UI.
 To do this, you can use 'docker exec' to directly manipulate your running Phuntainer.
-For example:
+For example, if you used 'phabricator' for the container name above:

 ```
 $ docker exec phabricator ./bin/config set <key> <value>